cj2-site/cj2_frontend/PROJECTSCOPE.md

   * Allow logged in users to enter in multiple long URLs (separated by commas?)
   * Allow logged in users to view previous generated shortened URLs
   * Allow logged in users to create customized shortened URLs
-  * Allow users to share to other social media platforms
+  * Allow users to share to other social media platform: Twitter using API
   * User can be authenticated using Google OAuth